Attak

-Attak is the twelfth studio album by German industrial band KMFDM, released on March 19, 2002 by Metropolis Records.
+Attak is the eleventh studio album by German industrial band KMFDM, released on March 19, 2002 by Metropolis Records.
 The band's first album following a three-year hiatus, it was the first to feature member Lucia Cifarelli and the last to feature member Tim Sköld.

 History

 The album was originally going to be titled Attaq and written in a Middle Eastern font, but was changed by Konietzko after the September 11 attacks, who explained that the band's history with the Columbine shootings would have made the original title "pretty fucking harsh".